hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 HiAE provides 256-bit security against key recovery and state recovery attacks, along with 128-bit security for integrity against forgery attempts.

+Tag truncation is not allowed.
+Implementations MUST use the full 128-bit authentication tag.

 It is important to note that the encryption security assumes the attacker cannot successfully forge messages through repeated trials {{HiAE-Clarification}}.

 Regarding keystream bias attacks, analysis shows that at least 150-bit security is guaranteed by HiAE.

-Finally, HiAE is assumed to be secure against key-committing attacks, but it has not been proven to be secure in the everything-committing setting.
+Finally, HiAE is assumed to be secure against key-committing attacks at the birthday bound security level (64 bits), but it is not secure in the context-committing setting.

 ## Quantum Setting